Employment & Businesses

 - employment in forestry and wood processing;

 All of the statistics presented in this chapter relate to UK totals.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

 Most of the statistics presented in this chapter have been previously released.
 Some of the figures on employment (Table 7.2), on health and safety (Table 7.3 and Figure 7.1) and on establishments in primary wood processing industries (Table 7.4) have been revised since Forestry Statistics 2014.
 For further details on revisions, see the Employment section of the Sources chapter.

 A copy of all Employment & Businesses tables is available to download from the Tables for Download page.

 The main findings are:

-There was estimated to be a total of 7.3 thousand full time equivalent staff employed by primary wood processors in the UK in 2013, a 1% increase on the total for 2012.
+There was estimated to be a total of 7.6 thousand full time equivalent staff employed by primary wood processors in the UK in 2014, a 3% increase from the total for 2013.